-Carmine Gallo (pictured to the right) is a communications coach for the world’s most admired brands.
+Carmine Gallo is a communications coach for the world’s most admired brands.
 His client list includes Intel, Chase, Barclays, IBM, Nokia, and many others.
 He is an Emmy award-winning journalist and former anchor, host, and business correspondent for CNN, Fox, CNET, and CBS.
 Carmine is also the author of several books aimed at business professionals who want to become better speakers and presenters.

 Geetesh: Tell us more about Fire Them Up!, your new book, and what motivated you to do this book that helps motivate others.

 Carmine: Americans are uninspired at work, in school, and in their communities.
 At work, only 10% of employees look forward to going to work.
 Believe me, you don’t want to be in the other 90%!
 In school, 7,000 U.S students drop out of the school system every day.
 In our communities, out of 172 democracies, America ranks 139 in voter turnout.
 We are discouraged, disillusioned and unmotivated.
 The same holds true for workers in many other countries as well.
 Leadership is in short supply.
 But it doesn’t have to be that way.
 Each and every one of us has the ability, and I would argue, the obligation, to inspire, motivate and positively influence everyone in our personal and professional lives.
 You can do if you learn the language of motivation.